Head Cheese

 Meat Selection

-Traditionally made head cheese requires meats with a <em>high collagen content to produce a natural gelatin. </em>Anybody can buy a commercial gelatin, mix it with water and create jelly.
-However, such a jelly has no taste at all and is a poor in=mitation of a naturally produced meat stock.
+Traditionally made head cheese requires meats with a high collagen content to produce a natural gelatin.
+Anybody can buy commercial gelatin, mix it with water, and create jelly.
+However, such a jelly has no taste at all and is a poor imitation of a naturally produced meat stock.
 Meat cuts such as pork head, hocks and skins are capable of producing a lot of natural gelatin as they contain a lot of connective tissue that will produce gelatin.
-In addition tongues, hearts, snouts and skins are also used as filler meats.
+Tongues, hearts, snouts, ears and skins are also used as filler meats.
 Commercially made products don’t depend on natural gelatin and use commercially produced gelatin powder instead.
-It is a natural product which is made from bones (pork and beef) and skins.
-Before meats will be submitted to cooking in hot water a decision has to be made whether the meats will be cured or not.
+Natural gelatin is made from bones (pork and beef) and skins.
+Before meats are submitted to cooking in water a decision has to be made whether the meats will be cured or not.
 Commercial producer will invariably choose to cure meats with nitrite in order to obtain a typical pink color.

 Meats that were traditionally used for head cheeses were: